Little Wonder (horse): Age and identity

 There were doubts about Little Wonder's age and identity.
 When Sir John Astley, a racehorse owner and Steward of the Jockey Club heard that Forth had described Little Wonder as an early foal, he observed that the trainer was correct "for there is little doubt that he was foaled a year earlier than his competitors were."
 Some modern sources have treated the rumour as a fact, but no official enquiry was made and no objection was ever lodged.
 By contrast, the victory of the "ringer" Running Rein in the 1844 Derby provoked an immediate objection and a subsequent court case.

 In 1841 a five-year-old horse owned by Robertson ran at the Kelso October meeting under the name "The Little Known, brother to Little Wonder".
 He finished second in the Roxburgh Gold Cup, and was unplaced in the first two heats of the Stand Plate later that afternoon.
 These races took place during the unexplained two-year hiatus in Little Wonder's racing career.

 Pedigree

-Little Wonder was inbred 4 × 4 to Highflyer, meaning that the stallion appears twice in the fourth generation of his pedigree.
+Little Wonder is inbred 4S x 4D to the stallion Highflyer, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.